olibartfast/object-detection-inference/ExportInstructions.md

 ### Export the model for the inference
 ## YoloV8

-Install YoloV8 [following official documentation](https://docs.ultralytics.com/quickstart/) and export the model in different formats, you can use the following commands:
+Install YoloV8 [following Ultralytics official documentation](https://docs.ultralytics.com/quickstart/) and export the model in different formats, you can use the following commands:

 #### Torchscript